 Who is my Therapist?

 I am a member of the local/national chapters of the American Association for Marriage and Family Therapists and the American Counseling Association.
-Additionally, I am a member of the Collaborative for End-of-Life and Grief Education (CEGE) and the national organization, the Association for Death Education and Counselng.
+Additionally, I am a member of the the national organization, the Association for Death Education and Counselng, and hold the highest credentialing with this organization as a "Fellow in Thanatology," noting a concentrated study and understanding in aspects of death, dying and bereavement.

 I have a self-published book, which adresses death of a sibling twin, called "Baseball Forever!
 A Boy’s Book on Grief, Loss, and Healing."
 I continue to involve myself in work with bereavement, loss and recovery issues, whether through writing, presentations and/or workshops.